OpenTermsArchive/p2b-compliance-declarations/README.md

 ## Contribute

-This collection does not have a known maintainer, and contributions are thus unlikely to be handled.
+This collection does not have an active maintainer, and contributions are thus unlikely to be handled.

 - - -